TheMarex/ba-thesis/ba.md

 \todo{block diagramm of architechture}
 To generate walking patterns based on the ZMP preview control methode, the approach from Kajita was implemented in a shared library.
-A front-end was developed to easily change parameters, visualize and subsequently export the trajectory to the MMM format.
+A front-end was developed to easily change parameters, visualize and subsequently export the trajectory to the \name{MMM} format.
 The implementation was build on a previous implementation, which was refactored, extended and tuned with respect to results from the dynamics simulation.

-The pattern generator makes extensive usage of Simoxs VirtualRobot, for providing a model of the robot and the associated task of computing the forward- and inverse kinematics.
+The pattern generator makes extensive usage of \name{Simox VirtualRobot}, for providing a model of the robot and the associated task of computing the forward- and inverse kinematics.

 Generating a walking pattern consists of multiple steps.
 First the foot positions are calculated.
 These are used to derive the reference ZMP